damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

 |6  |-scratch  |--scratch_directory |string    | Yes                             | The path of the scratch directory             |None        |
 |7  |-trace    |--trace_executable  |string    | Yes                             | The path to the TRACE executable              |None        |
 |8  |-xtv2dmx  |--xtv2dmx_executable|string    | Yes                             | The path to the XTV2DM executable             |None        |

+The script execution will also produce an info file (from here on in will be called *exec info file*).
+The info file is produced by default with the following naming convention:

+    exec-<tracin name>-<parlist name>-<dm name>-<sample_start>_<sample_end>.info

+The file is used to document the command line arguments specified when the script was called, to log the process run for diagnostic purpose, as well as be used in the subsequent (postpro) step.

 **Example**